LukeShortCloud/rootpages/markdown/openstack.md

 11. Kilo
 12. Liberty
 13. Mitaka
-    * End-of-life (EOL): 2017-04-10
 14. Newton
     * EOL: 2017-10-11
 15. Ocata
     * EOL: 2018-02-26 [1]
     * Goals:
         1. Stability.
 This release included features that are mainly related to reliability, scaling, and performance enhancements.
 This came out 5 months after Newton, instead of the usual 6, due to the minimal amount of major changes.
 [2]
         2. Remove old OpenStack libraries that were built into some services.
-Instead, services should rely on the proper up-to-date dependencies provided by external packagse.
+Instead, services should rely on the proper up-to-date dependencies provided by external packages.
 [3]
 16. Pike
-    * Currently in development.
-The expected release date is in September of 2017.
-[1]
+    * EOL: 2018-09-03 [1]
     * Goals:
-        1. Convert all of the OpenStack code from Python 2 into Python 3.
+        1. Convert all of the OpenStack code to be compatible with Python 3.
 This is because Python 2 will become EOL in 2020.
         2. Make all APIs into WSGI applications.
 This will allow web servers to scale out and run faster with tuning compared to running as a standalone Python daemon.
 [4]
 17. Queens
-    * On the roadmap.
+    * Currently in development.
+The expected release date is in February of 2018.
 [1]
+    * Goals:
+        * Remove the need for the access control list "policy" files by having default values defined in the source code.
+        * Tempest will be split up into different projects for maintaining individual service unit tests.
+This contrasts with the old model that had all Tempest tests maintained in one central repository.
+[5]

 Sources:

 1. "OpenStack Releases."
 OpenStack Releases.
-April 3, 2017.
-Accessed April 3, 2017. https://releases.openstack.org/
+October 4, 2017.
+Accessed October 4, 2017. https://releases.openstack.org/
 2. "New OpenStack Ocata stabilizes popular open-source cloud."
 February 22, 2017.
 Accessed April 10, 2017. http://www.zdnet.com/article/new-openstack-ocata-stabilizes-popular-open-source-cloud/
 3. "Ocata [Goals]."
 OpenStack Documentation.
 April 10, 2017.
 Accessed April 10, 2017. https://governance.openstack.org/tc/goals/ocata/index.html
 4. "Pike [Goals]."
 OpenStack Documentation.
 April 10, 2017.
 Accessed April 10, 2017. https://governance.openstack.org/tc/goals/pike/index.html
+5. "Queens [Goals]."
+OpenStack Documentation.
+September 26, 2017.
+Accessed October 4, 2017. https://governance.openstack.org/tc/goals/pike/index.html

 ### Introduction - Versions - Red Hat OpenStack Platform